Skip to main content

 According to the World Food Programme, over 1 billion tonnes of food produced is never consumed.
 That’s equivalent to us throwing out one-third of the global food supply every year.

 What’s more, producing this wasted food also uses other natural resources that, when threatened, have a ripple effect in the countries that are already hit hardest by hunger, poverty, and climate change.
-Producing this wasted food requires an amount of water equal to the annual flow of Russia’s Volga River, and nearly 3 billion tonnes of greenhouse gases to the atmosphere.
+Producing this wasted food requires an amount of water equal to the annual flow of Russia’s Volga River, and the emission of nearly 3 billion tonnes of greenhouse gases to the atmosphere.

 9. Gender inequality